 A Plea for Truth

 As our National Independence Day has come and gone, the state of our country continues to experience turbulent times.
-Problems that have been thrown onto us (Corona-19) and problems we have thrown onto ourselves (racism and it’s after-effects).
+Problems that have been thrown onto us (Corona-19) and problems we have thrown onto ourselves (racism and its after-effects).

 Our Father, Who art in heaven,

 Our Father?
 Who am I leaving out?
 Those who don’t look like me?
 Those who don’t act like me?
 Those who don’t believe in what I believe in?
-Now more than ever help me see others, regardless of race, creed, and beliefs as my brothers and sisters.
+Now more than ever, help me see others, regardless of race, creed, and beliefs, as my brothers and sisters.
 Brothers and sisters who together have One Father.

 Hallowed be Thy name;